Zeioth/none-ls-autoload.nvim/README.md

   },
   opts = {
     external_sources = {
-      -- Example of specifying where to find a external source.
+      -- To specify where to find a external source.
       'none-ls-external-sources.formatting.reformat_gherkin'
     },
   },